FaridaNelson/FaridaNelson/README.md

 Hi there!
 I'm **Farida**, a professional musician with over **20 years** of experience in performance, teaching, arranging, and composition.
 I specialize in **piano, guitar, bass, vocals, and keyboards** 🎼.

-Lately, I've been diving into **software engineering and web development**, focusing on **HTML, CSS, Swift, and iOS app development**.
+Lately, I've been diving into software engineering and web development, focusing on HTML, CSS, Swift, and iOS app development.
+I completed a Swift and iOS App Development course on EDX.com in November 2024, and since then, I've been enrolled in a Software Engineering bootcamp with TripleTen.
+Through this bootcamp, I'm gaining skills in:

+- HTML & CSS (Advanced Techniques, Adaptive Design)
+- JavaScript (DOM Manipulation, Program Logic, OOP, Asynchronous JS)
+- React.js (Routing, State Management)
+- Back-End Development (Node.js, Express.js, Authentication, Authorization)
+- Testing & Deployment (Automated Testing, Cloud Deployment)

 I love blending music and tech to create innovative projects.

 ---